CPR, BLS, ACLS, PALS, and First-aid Courses Classes in Danville, CA

 Important Information About Your Upcoming Course In Danville

-Directions to Danville CPR Classroom
+Directions & Entry Information to Danville CPR Classroom

-Mandatory Videos To Watch Before your Course
+Mandatory ACLS/PALS Videos To Watch Before Your Course

 RQI Online Course – What to Expect

-You can start and stop the online course as needed.
+We send out the online courses 3 times per day between 8 am and 5 pm.
 You must use a computer or tablet while taking the American Heart Association online course (a phone will not work).

-The BLS Heartcode online course is adaptive to your current level of knowledge.
+The online course is adaptive to your current level of knowledge.
 As such, the length of the online course is variable depending on your experience and skill level.
-(BLS: 1-2 hours, ACLS or PALS 3-4 hours)
+(BLS: 1-2 hours, ACLS or PALS 3-4 hours).
+You can start and stop the course as you wish (you do not need to complete the course all at once).

-Day of Skills Testing – What to Expect
+BLS, ACLS, OR PALS - What to Expect

 The VAM (voice assisted manikin) will guide you through the skills testing.
 An instructor will not be present, but you can call our office during your session if you have any questions.
 We have a dedicated and friendly team to help you if you need assistance.

-You will receive your certification card on the day of the class.
+Our virtual American Heart Association instructor will guide you through the skills and you will receive your certification card on the day of the class.

 Performing CPR is Physically Exhausting

-By registering for a CPR certification class, you understand that performing chest compressions on the manikin can hurt your hands, wrists, arms, or body.
+By registering for a class, you understand that performing chest compressions on the manikin can hurt your hands, wrists, arms, or body.
 If you have any pre-existing physical limitations (pain, carpal tunnel, weakness, or injury), we suggest you wait until you are feeling better.

 If you become tired or run out of time and need to come back to complete your skills, call our office.
 We can reschedule you for no extra fee.
 Or you can stay in the room to finish up your skills.